- Oops!Something went wrong.Please try again later.

-Adjusted operating income of $94 million declined 7% year over year.
-Adjusted operating income margin declined to 9.7% from 10.6% in the prior-year quarter.
+Adjusted operating income of $284 million rose 8% year over year.
+Adjusted operating income margin decreased to 20.4% from 21% in the prior-year quarter.

 Balance Sheet and Cash Flow

-Broadridge exited the second quarter with cash and cash equivalents of $234 million compared with $358.3 million at the end of the prior quarter.
-Long-term debt was $1.45 billion compared with $1.37 billion at the end of the prior quarter.
+Broadridge exited the quarter with cash and cash equivalents of $355.8 million compared with the $365.6 million witnessed at the end of the prior quarter.
+Long-term debt was $1.74 billion compared with $1.8 billion in the previous quarter.

 How Have Estimates Been Moving Since Then?

-At this time, Broadridge Financial has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Broadridge Financial has a poor Growth Score of F, however its Momentum Score is doing a lot better with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
-Notably, Broadridge Financial has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Broadridge Financial has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report